sethcarlton/devbox/README.md

 ### Example 2: Persistent Directories

-Your home directory and code persist in `~/devbox/` (or wherever you choose) on your host machine.
+Your directories persist in `~/devbox/` (or wherever you choose) on your host machine.

 **Setup:**